ananejd/GH-recipes/README.md

 occuring (such as fields going missing or name clashes causing issues)
 - Test that the select fields are producing the correct options.

-#### Other Tests

-- Make sure the 'delete recipe' functionality is removing the correct document.
-- Ensure that newly added cuisines become available on the add recipe form.
-- Make sure removing a cuisine that recipes have as their cuisine doesn't cause the website to crash.
-- Test responsiveness of each page on different screen sizes and ensure all elements stay readable.

 ## Database Schema

-The database is structured with two collections, recipes  The two collections are related as recipes contains a 'cuisine name' key that corresponds the cuisine documents.
+The database is structured with 5 collections, recipes  The two collections are related as recipes contains a 'cuisine name' key that corresponds the cuisine documents.